-What is reccomended to have when entering HEA3?
+What is recommended to have when entering HEA3?

-- Sound understnading of Te Whare Tapa Wha (Hauora) model of health
+Sound understanding of Te Whare Tapa Wha (Hauora) model of health

 What could I learn about within HEA3 in 2021?